History of Cleveland: Industrial growth, 1865–1899

 The Civil War vaulted Cleveland into the first rank of American manufacturing cities and fueled unprecedented growth.
-It became home to numerous major steel production firms and, in 1883, Samuel Mather co-founded Pickands Mather and Company in the city, specializing in shipping and iron mining.
+It became home to numerous major steel production firms and, in 1883, Samuel Livingston Mather II co-founded Pickands Mather and Company in the city, specializing in shipping and iron mining.
 Cleveland also became one of the five main oil refining centers in the U.S. In 1870, Standard Oil began as a partnership based in Cleveland, between John D. Rockefeller, William Rockefeller, Henry M. Flagler, and Samuel Andrews.
 Many mansions were built along the city's more prominent streets, such as the Southworth House along Prospect Avenue, and those on Millionaire's Row, on Euclid Avenue.

 Along with the economic boom, Cleveland's immigrant population continued to grow.
 By 1870, the city's population had shot up to 92,829, more than doubling its 1860 population of 43,417, with a foreign-born population of 42%.
 In addition to the Irish and the Germans, mass numbers of new immigrants, particularly from Southern and Eastern Europe, came to the city, attracted by the prospect of jobs and the promise of a better future in America.
 By 1890, the year when the Cleveland Arcade was opened to the public, Cleveland had become the nation's 10th largest city, with a population of 261,353.

 Gilded Age urban growth fostered the need for efficient police and fire protection, decent housing, public education, sanitation and health services, transportation, and better roads and streets.
 Industrial growth was also accompanied by significant strikes and labor unrest, as workers demanded better working conditions.
 In 1881–86, 70-80% of strikes were successful in improving labor conditions in Cleveland.
 The Cleveland Streetcar Strike of 1899 was one of the more violent instances of labor unrest in the city during this period.

 Politically, the Republicans became the dominant political party in postbellum Cleveland.
 The main architect of this development was industrialist Mark Hanna, who entered politics when he was elected to the Cleveland Board of Education around 1869 and became a political boss.
 Hanna was eventually challenged by Republican Robert E. McKisson, who became mayor in 1895 and launched the construction of a new city water and sewer system.
 Vehemently anti-Hanna, McKisson created a powerful political machine to vie for control of the local Republican party.
 He padded the payroll with his political cronies, expanded the activities of government, and called for city ownership of all utilities.
 After serving two terms, he was soundly defeated by an alliance of Democrats and Hanna Republicans.